Implementing Strategies¶

 The strategy abstraction enables implementation of fully custom strategies.
 A strategy is basically the federated learning algorithm that runs on the server.
-Strategies decide how to sample clients, how to configure clients for traning, how to aggregate updates, and how to evaluate models.
+Strategies decide how to sample clients, how to configure clients for training, how to aggregate updates, and how to evaluate models.
 Flower provides a few built-in strategies which are based on the same API described below.

-The Strategy
+The Strategy abstraction#

 The strategy abstraction defines a few abstract methods that need to be implemented: